-Managing Director, DLA Piper, LLP
+Principal, DLA Piper, LLP

 Rena Mears is a principal at DLA Piper, LLP, focusing on privacy, cyber risk, and data security.
 She advises companies and boards on effective methods for addressing data asset risk while operating in complex business and regulatory environments, and helps them develop, implement, and evaluate data risk mitigation strategies, enterprise security and privacy programs, and more.
 Rena also regularly speaks on subjects such as enterprise security and privacy programs, cybersecurity and breach response, data asset management and protection, third-party risk, and customer trust.

 Randy Miskanic directs the Postal Services’ investment in digital product development and aligned innovation strategy with customer demand for secure digital communications and experiences.
 Previously, Randy advanced the capability of the USPS to conduct cyber investigations, respond to malware and network attacks, and analyze digital evidence.
 Randy led an initiative that protected thousands of US citizens from exposure to fraud with the seizure of over $1 billion in counterfeit financial instruments.
 Randy holds a BS in computer and information sciences from the University of Pittsburgh.